DandDsRTT/rtt-library/tuning/graphing/README.md

 `graphTuningDamage[t, tuningSchemeSpec]`

-Given a representation of a temperament as a mapping or comma basis, and a tuning scheme, graphs the damage to the targeted intervals within a close range around the optimum tuning.
+Given a representation of a temperament as a mapping or comma basis, and a tuning scheme, graphs the damage to the target intervals within a close range around the optimum tuning.
 Graphs in 2D for a rank-1 temperament, 3D for a rank-2 temperament, and errors otherwise.

 ```